Introduction

 4 fen Booklet

-It is though that this booklet was issued in December 1936.
+It is though the Album was issued in December 1936, the folder was probably issued toward the end of 1937 and contains some extra or substituted stamps.
 To find out more and view the contents click here.